Prabhjotsingh555/PrabhjotBookStore/PrabhjotBookStore/README.txt

 40. Try to add seedData
 41. Make Class AllSeedData (in this class I am adding the 5 records of Category, 5 of Covertype and 3 of Product)
+42. Conect it to the startup.cs file

+0207

+43. Add the migration